The Academy values complaints/appeals as a means of strengthening our administration and improving our relationship with our students.

 National Training Hot Line on 13 38 73.

 The student must submit the complaint within 10 days of the incident occurring unless they have been given special exemption from the Chief Operations Officer.

 The student will receive acknowledgement of the complaint within 3 days of receipt by the Academy.

 The complaint resolution will be completed in 10 days of receipt of the complaint, unless otherwise agreed by the parties to the dispute.

 An application for an appeal, against a decision made by the Academy, must be made within 5 days of the initial decision.

 All parties to the appeal will be given 5 days notice of the date, time and place of the appeal hearing.

 The appeal will take place within 15 working days of receipt by the external independent mediator of all documentation.

 The Student Complaint resolution will follow straightforward and defines procedures as outlined below:

-If you wish to see a full copy of the Academy’s Complaints Policy and Procedures please ask for a copy at administration.
+If you wish to see a full copy of the Academy’s Complaints/Appeals Policy and Procedures please ask for a copy at administration.